cityhubla/socrata-geojson/README.md

 Convert the data from a Socrata SODA 'geo' json endpoint to actual geoJSON

 ## Installation

-    pip install -r requirements.txt
+    You need python 2.7 or higher for this to work pip install -r requirements.txt

 ## Usage